softcraft-development/lite-xml/docs/functions/isElement.md

 > **isElement**(`value`): `value is Element`

-Checks if the given object is a valid Element.
+Checks if the given value is a valid Element.

 ## Parameters

 • **value**: `unknown`

+The value to check.

 ## Returns